Zanduz/containers-workshop/exercise-1.md

-# Exercise 1: Prepare your own application or bring your own
+# Exercise 1: Create an application or bring your own

 ## Objective

 Initialize a new .NET application.

-Steps:
+## Steps

-* Initialize a new .NET console application
+* Initialize a new .NET console application.
 * Make the application print e.g. "Hello, World!"
-* Test that the console application builds, runs and prints the expected string
+* Test that the console application builds, runs and prints the expected string.

 Solution: [Solution 1](./solutions/dot-net/1.helloworld/README.md)
 Next exercise: [Exercise 2](./exercise-2.md)